-Wire cloth is a versatile material that is used in applications across multiple industries.
+Wire cloth is a versatile material that is used in a number applications across multiple industries.
 Also known as woven wire cloth or wire mesh, it’s a flexible and durable product that can be found in products ranging from food and beverage production to optical lenses.

 The most common applications for wire cloth screens and wire cloth filter products are used in industrial and manufacturing work, particularly filtration and separation.
 Wire cloth is used in wastewater treatment plants, petrochemical facilities and juice manufacturing to reach the desired pulp level.